Hayes Hall 230

 - M.F.A. in Design Research and Development, The Ohio State University (2018)

 - B.S.D. in Visual Communication Design, The Ohio State University (2006)

 Adam Fromme holds a B.S. in Visual Communication Design and an M.F.A. in Design Research and Development (with a Specialization in Aging) both from the Department of Design at The Ohio State University.

-He co-founded of The Center for Inclusive Aging and Design Research (www.ciadr.com) where he serves as Principal, researching and addressing age-related design needs.
+He also serves as Co-founder and Principal of The Center for Inclusive Aging and Design Research (www.ciadr.com), researching and addressing age-related design needs.
 His experience designing with older adults has led to co-authoring the book "How to Start a Conversation on Driving, Mobility, and Aging" and developing "The Age-friendly Evaluation of Public Places.”

 Adam is also an active hiker with his wife and three children set on exploring the entire US National Park system, having visited over 90 (of the roughly 420) park sites.
 To help them get there, in 2020 his family's goal is to hike 100 miles together.